Yami Gautam: Early television and film career (2008–2018)

-At the age of 20, Yami moved to Mumbai to pursue a acting career.
-She made her television debut in Chand Ke Paar Chalo.
-She also played in Raajkumar Aaryyan.
-Her notable performance was in Colors Yeh Pyar Na Hoga Kam.
-She also participated in reality shows Meethi Choori No 1 and Kitchen Champion Season 1.
+Gautam moved to Mumbai at the age of 20 to pursue a career in acting.
+She began her television career with Chand Ke Paar Chalo.
+She subsequently played the lead in Raajkumar Aaryyan.
+She later gained wider recognition on television with Yeh Pyar Na Hoga Kam, which aired on Colors.
+She also participated in the reality shows Meethi Choori No 1 and Kitchen Champion Season 1.